ddmitov/elephant-harness/README.md

 ```

 ## PHP Interpreter
-Any PHP interpreter is usable for elephant-harness - either a PHP interpreter on PATH or a PHP interpreter identified by its full pathname. ```php``` binary should be used instead of ```php-cgi``` in all [Node.js](http://nodejs.org/) command line applications and test scripts.
+Any PHP interpreter is usable for elephant-harness - either a PHP interpreter on PATH or a PHP interpreter identified by its full pathname. ```php``` binary should be used instead of ```php-cgi``` in all [Node.js](http://nodejs.org/) command-line applications and test scripts.

 ## [Thanks and Credits](./CREDITS.md)